cksystemsteaching/selfie/assignments/introductory-assignments.md

 The **32 general-purpose register** in Selfie are defined as **Global Constants**:

-**Global [Constant](https://en.wikipedia.org/wiki/Constant_(computer_programming))**: A constant with global scope, meaning that it is visible (hence accessible) throughout the program and its value cannot be altered by the program during normal execution, i.e., the value is constant.
+**Global [Constant](https://en.wikipedia.org/wiki/Constant_(computer_programming))**: A constant with global scope, meaning that it is visible (hence accessible) throughout the program and the program cannot alter its value during normal execution, i.e., the value is constant.

 | Label | Register Address |
 | --- 	| ---	|